 Strategy

 To conduct a climate-related risk and opportunity materiality assessment, we used the following scheme to identify and assess scenarios for three categories: transition risks, physical risks, and opportunities.
-In addition to the Net Zero Emissions by 2050 Scenario (NZE) proposed by the Intergovernmental Panel on Climate Change (IPCC)*1 and the International Energy Agency (IEA)*2, which assumes a temperature rise of 1.5ºC, and the IEA’s Stated Policies Scenario (STEPS), which assumes a 4ºC rise, we carefully examined internal and external information and assessed the potential effects of climate-related risks and opportunities on businesses, strategy, and financial planning.
+In addition to the scenarios proposed by the Intergovernmental Panel on Climate Change (IPCC)*1 and the International Energy Agency (IEA)*2, we carefully examined internal and external information and assessed the potential effects of climate-related risks and opportunities on businesses, strategy, and financial planning.

 Scenario Analysis Scheme